semihyagcioglu/increment/Things I Learned from Being on the Front Page of Hacker News.md

 Hacker News has an enourmous reader base.
 As per my analysis, they use diverse technologies to access your content.
 That being said, your understanding of your content and your readers' may be completely different. [xdiv]

-The best part of having many visitors to your content is, that you learn a lot in the process.
-I noticed that there was a page load time issue.
-I was able to reduce page load time by 600% to around 2 seconds. [xgtmetrix]
+The best part of having many readers is, you learn a lot in the process.
+One thing I noticed was, the pages were taking too long to load, however I was able to reduce page load time by 600% to around 2 seconds. [xgtmetrix]

 Analyzing the technology used by different visitors, helped me further pinpoint a few issues I didn't know existed. [xbrowser]